AgentMC/Sao20/Translate/En/Part2.md

 To that words, Ronye’s back lightly trembled, as she recalled emperor Krueger Norlangarth VI’s self-esteem almost physically seeping into the space surrounding him.
 Next to her, Tiese also pulled her neck in before speaking in a quiet voice.

 "......
 Certainly, the emperor seemed to never consider the Union Council at all.
-But that was because the emperor has dominated the empire for hundreds of years...... is it possible for a human without such a background to rebel against his superiors only by his beliefs?"
+But that was because the emperors have dominated the empire for hundreds of years...... is it possible for a human without such a background to rebel against his superiors only by his beliefs?"

 The answer to Tiese came from Asuna, whom she interrupted already for the second time.